Skip to main content

 Children's World at the Jewish Museum Berlin © Jüdisches Museum Berlin, Foto: Yves Sucksdorff

-Playing, having lots of fun and learning and thinking at the same time - that is what the new ANOHA offers its little guests.
+Playing, having fun, learning and thinking - that's what the new ANOHA has to offer its young guests.
 It is about the respectful coexistence of people, animals and nature.
-The focus is on the children, they decide what is done and it was they who were involved with their ideas and wishes from the very beginning.
+The children take centre stage: they decide what is done and it was they who were involved from the outset with their ideas and wishes.
 The result is a creative space that knows no boundaries and is constantly evolving.
-In the centre is a large wooden ark, which is equipped with - of course - illustrious animals.
-Included are giant snakes, predators and cuddly animals as well as mammoths, unicorns, owls and cockroaches: large and small creatures, pretty and not so pretty animals of today and also from the Stone Age or the world of legends.
+At the centre is a large wooden ark, which is filled with - of course - illustrious animals.
+Included are giant snakes, predatory and cuddly animals as well as mammoths, unicorns, owls and cockroaches: large and small creatures, pretty and less pretty animals from today and also from the Stone Age or the world of legends.
 The children also have the opportunity to build their own little ark and try it out in a water ride.

-In addition to the children's world of the Jewish Museum Berlin, the Jewish Museum itself is also fascinating.
-Experience, perceive and reflect - the Jewish Museum in Berlin tells you the story of the jewish people in Germany and provides insights into their culture.
-The museum building itself is already unusual: the architect Daniel Libeskind designed the museum building in a zigzag shape, it looks like a lightning bolt or a broken Star of David.
-There are special workshops for children that teach sensitive topics in a child-friendly way.
+In addition to the children's world of the Jewish Museum Berlin, the Jewish Museum Berlin itself is also fascinating.
+Experience, perceive and reflect - the Jewish Museum Berlin tells you the history of Jewish citizens in Germany and provides insights into their culture.
+The museum building itself is already unusual: the architect Daniel Libeskind designed the museum building in a zigzag shape, giving it the appearance of a lightning bolt or a broken Star of David.
+There are special workshops for children that convey sensitive topics in a child-friendly way.

 German Spy Museum Berlin